aiidateam/qe-tools/docs/design/outputs.md

 pw_out.get_output('fermi_energy')
 ```

+!!! note
-Having a string as an input is not the most user-friendly:
+    Having a string as an input is not the most user-friendly, as it suffers from the following issues:

     1. How to know which properties there are?
     2. No tab-completion makes me a sad panda.
-3. What if I want more outputs?

     These issues will be addressed in future work.

 ## Custom spec

+!!! question

+    What if the user wants more outputs?

 In order to give users more power and freedom to users, we want them to be able to write their own custom spec to get the outputs they are interested in.
 Note that they could already do this quite easily: